yonasBSD/Rocket/docs/guide/10-configuration.md

 Rocket's configuration system is flexible.
-Based on [Figment](@figment), it allows you to configure your application the way _you_ want while also providing with a sensible set of defaults.
+Based on [Figment](@figment), it allows you to configure your application the way _you_ want while also providing a sensible set of defaults.

 ## Overview